ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 ### Smart contract auditing services {#smart-contract-auditing-services}

-**ConsenSys Diligence** - _ConsenSys Diligence helps projects across the blockchain ecosystem to ensure their protocols are ready for launch and built to protect users._
+**ConsenSys Diligence** - _Helps projects across the blockchain ecosystem to ensure their protocols are ready for launch and built to protect users._
 - [Website](https://consensys.net/diligence/)

-**CertiK** - _CertiK is a blockchain security firm pioneering the use of cutting-edge formal Verification technology on smart contracts and blockchain networks._
+**CertiK** - _A blockchain security firm pioneering the use of cutting-edge formal Verification technology on smart contracts and blockchain networks._
 - [Website](https://www.certik.com/)

-**Trail of Bits** - _Trail of Bits combines security research with an attacker mentality to reduce risk and fortify code._
+**Trail of Bits** - _Combines security research with an attacker mentality to reduce risk and fortify code._
 - [Website](https://www.trailofbits.com/)

-**PeckShield** - _PeckShield is a blockchain security company that offers products and services for security, privacy, and usability of the entire blockchain ecosystem._
+**PeckShield** - _A blockchain security company that offers products and services for security, privacy, and usability of the entire blockchain ecosystem._
 - [Website](https://peckshield.com/)

-**QuantStamp** - _QuantStamp facilitates the mainstream adoption of blockchain technology through security and risk assessment services._
+**QuantStamp** - _Facilitates the mainstream adoption of blockchain technology through security and risk assessment services._
 - [Website](https://quantstamp.com/)

 ### Bug bounty platforms {#bug-bounty-platforms}

-**Immunefi** - _Immunefi is a bug bounty platform for smart contracts and DeFi projects, where security researchers review code, disclose vulnerabilities, get paid, and make crypto safer._
+**Immunefi** - _A bug bounty platform for smart contracts and DeFi projects, where security researchers review code, disclose vulnerabilities, get paid, and make crypto safer._
 - [Website](https://immunefi.com/)

-**HackerOne** - _HackerOne is a vulnerability coordination and bug bounty platform that connects businesses with penetration testers and cybersecurity researchers._
+**HackerOne** - _A vulnerability coordination and bug bounty platform that connects businesses with penetration testers and cybersecurity researchers._
 - [Website](https://www.hackerone.com/)

 ## Related tutorials {#related-tutorials}